SamuraiRabbit/AliensQuoteGenerator/README.md

 ## Setup
 * Install Node.js
-* Launch Aliens Quote Generator using Powershell, Bash or Command Line etc.
+* Using Powershell, Bash or Command Line etc. navigate to the directory you've saved main.js
+* Launch main.js using the command: ~node main.js~
 * Follow the prompt on screen to generate quotes.

 ## Project Status

-### WIP

-### Known Issues

-* Error when requesting quotes after the first instance - Need to loop app and have option to exit.
+Complete.

 ## Room for Improvement